TheReconPilot/rl-notes/docs/dynamic-programming/optimality.md

 This is called the **Bellman expectation equation**.

-:::tip Bellman Expectation Equation for State-Value.
+:::tip Bellman Expectation Equation for State-Value Function

 $$